angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 The textarea is designed to be resized by dragging the bottom-right corner, but we also want it to automatically adjust its height periodically.
 To achieve this, we read the current height from the DOM and update it based on a central signal called `extraHeight`.

 This example was inspired by the article ["Angular 19: afterRenderEffect"](https://medium.com/@amosisaila/angular-19-afterrendereffect-5cf8e6482256) by Amos Lucian Isaila Onofrei, which we modified for a better separation between reads and writes.
-(The original example reads from the DOM in the `write` effect, which is explicitely not recommended according to the Angular docs.)
+(The original example reads from the DOM in the `write` effect, which is explicitly not recommended according to the Angular docs.)

 Our example will demonstrate how to use multiple phases (`earlyRead`, `write`, and `read`) in `afterRenderEffect()` to handle DOM manipulation efficiently, while respecting Angular's guidelines for separating reads and writes: